Chinkal/Chinkal_Weather_Demo/README.md

 -  Started with City Module and WeatherDetail Module ( Using Viper Structure)
 -  Created diff interface and presenters for both modules
 -  Started Ui With StoryBoard
--  Then Started with api parse operation using APi delegates ( Use URLSession as of now )
+-  Then Started with api operation using APi delegate ( Use URLSession as of now )
 -  Handle Data using Interface ( protocol )
 -  Then Parse it to presenter and apply changes